Hesychast controversy: Gradual acceptance of the new doctrine

 One notable example of the campaign to enforce the orthodoxy of the Palamist doctrine was the action taken by patriarch Philotheos I to crack down on the brothers Demetrios Kydones and Prochoros Kydones.
 With the support of his younger brother Prochoros, Demetrios Kydones opposed as polytheistic or pantheistic the Palamites and their system of hesychasm.
-Applying Aristotelian logic to the Neoplatonic character of hesychasm, the Kydones brothers accused Palamas of Pantheism or Polytheism, only to be condemned themselves by three successive Palamite synods that also canonized Palamas and hesychasm.
+Applying Aristotelian logic as espoused by Thomas Aquinas to the Neoplatonic character of hesychasm, the Kydones brothers accused Palamas of pantheism or polytheism, only to be condemned themselves by three successive Palamite synods that also canonized Palamas and hesychasm.
 The two brothers had continued to argue forcefully against Palamism even when brought before the patriarch and enjoined to adhere to the orthodox doctrine.
 Finally, in exasperation, Philotheos convened a synod against the two Cydones in April 1368.
 However, even this extreme measure failed to effect the submission of Cydones and in the end, Prochorus was excommunicated and suspended from the clergy in perpetuity.
 The long tome that was prepared for the synod concludes with a decree canonizing Palamas who had died in 1359.

 Despite the initial opposition of the anti-Palamites and some patriarchates and sees, the resistance dwindled away over time and ultimately Palamist doctrine became accepted throughout the Eastern Orthodox Church.
 During this period, it became the norm for ecumenical patriarchs to profess the Palamite doctrine upon taking possession of their see.
 For theologians who remained in opposition, there was ultimately no choice but to emigrate and convert to the Latin church, a path taken by Kalekas as well as Demetrios Kydones and John Kyparissiotes.